 1. Types of surfboard construction

 These days there are three different types of surfboards when it comes to construction.
 Fibreglass (PU), Epoxy, and Soft Top boards.
 PU (Fibreglass) and Epoxy are the most similar in construction and performance and are oriented to intermediate and advanced surfers.
-Soft top surfboards are better suited to beginners.
+Foam or Soft Top surfboards are better suited to beginners.

 PU of Fibreglass surfboards are made from a polyurethane/foam core.
 PU surfboards have a wooden stringer running down the center of the board.
 They are wrapped with fibreglass cloth and polyester resin.